 To make sure all reports are accurate, the records need to be regularly updated.
 As transactions come in, they need to be recorded and categorized so financial reports reflect the current reality of your business in terms of assets and available cash, and even highlight trends.

-3. Keep Businesses Aligned With Laws
+3. Keep Businesses Aligned with Laws

 To stay in compliance, you need accurate and up-to-date records that can be filed with the appropriate agencies.
 Your bookkeeper assists in this process by giving your accountant the right numbers to complete any filings that might be required at the local, state, or federal levels.